adstuart/azure-expressroute-migration/README.md

 - **Gateway**; lives in the GatewaySubnet in your Virtual Network (VNet)
 - **Connection**; connects your **Gateway** to a
 - **Circuit**; the logical configuration at the Microsoft edge network, used to connect your network to ours. **Not** located in the Azure Region, lives in the Peering Exchange, aka Edge site, aka PoP.
 Owned by companies like NGN, Equinix and Telehouse.
-- **Partner**; The company helping you bridge the gap bewteen your network and Microosfts by faciliating, most commonly, a collection of virtual layer-2 circuits, which you connect to
+- **Partner**; The company helping you bridge the gap between your network and Microsoft's by facilitating, most commonly, a collection of virtual layer-2 circuits, which you connect to
 - **Customer**; Your devices, most often used for Layer-3 BGP termination.

 Customer/partner lines may blur, also [ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) removes the Partner layer.